IonicaBizau/bizasm/README.md

  END HELLO_WORLD
 ```

-After assembling the code above, when running it the following result will appear:
+After assembling the code above, when running it, the following result will appear:

 ![Screenshot](./screenshots/1.png)